Asian Music Circle

 The Asian Music Circle (sometimes abbreviated to AMC) was an organisation founded in London, England, in 1946, that promoted Indian and other Asian styles of music, dance and culture in the West.
 The AMC is credited with having facilitated the assimilation of the Indian subcontinent's artistic traditions into mainstream British culture.
 Founded by Indian writer and former political activist Ayana Angadi and his English wife, Patricia Fell-Clarke, a painter and later a novelist, the organisation was run from their family home in the north London suburb of Finchley.
+The Asian Music Circle was the subject of a BBC Radio 4 programme Mr and Mrs Angadi broadcast on 13 January 2026.

 In the 1950s, with Yehudi Menuhin as its president, the AMC organised the first Western performances by Indian classical musicians Ravi Shankar and Ali Akbar Khan, as well as Vilayat Khan's debut concerts in Britain.
 During the following decade, the Angadis introduced George Harrison of the Beatles to Shankar, initiating an association that saw Indian music reach its peak in international popularity over 1966–68.
 The Music Circle had its own London-based musicians, some of whom played on Harrison's Indian-style compositions for the Beatles, including "Within You Without You" from the album Sgt.
 Pepper's Lonely Hearts Club Band.

 The AMC is recognised as having introduced yoga into Britain, through the Angadis' hosting of classes by visiting guru B.K.S.
 Iyengar.
 The organisation had ceased operation by 1970, when Ayana and Patricia Angadi separated.

 Background and early years

 Ayana and Patricia Angadi

 Asian Music Circle co-founder Ayana Deva Angadi came to London from Bombay, India, in 1924, to gain the qualifications necessary for a top position in the Indian Civil Service, under what was then British imperial rule.
 Instead, he embraced Trotskyist political philosophy and became an outspoken critic of British imperialism.
 During the 1930s and 1940s, Angadi wrote journal articles (often as Raj Hansa) and gave public and school lectures throughout the UK; having joined the Labour Party, he discovered that his views were too extreme for the party's more moderate sensibilities.
 Angadi's 1942 treatise Japan's Kampf impressed Britain's wartime Ministry of Information, but following the war, the authorities suspected him of being an agent for Soviet Russia's Cominform bureau.

 Late in 1939, Angadi met Patricia Fell-Clarke at a social event held at London's Dorchester Hotel.
 The daughter of a wealthy English industrialist, Patricia had similarly rejected societal norms, finding her identity as a portrait painter.
-Despite strong objections from her family and peers, the couple were married on Labour Day 1943.
+Despite strong objections from her family and peers, the couple were married on May 1 1943.
 Patricia would draw inspiration from this disapproval during her later career as a successful novelist, beginning with 1985's The Governess.